How to Apply

 Why are there so many training sessions?

-What are the prerequisites to the incubator program?
+What are the prerequisites for the incubator program?

 Applicants are expected to attend a charter 101 training before starting the incubator program.
 All individuals must complete the free training and can sign up here.
-Applicants must attend the Charter 101 program on July 22, August 26, or September 16th.
+Applicants must attend the Charter 101 program before the program starts.
+Please contact Aarti Sharma if you have concerns about meeting this requirement.

 What does the ongoing relationship look like between GCSA and the new school?

 Once approved, the school will be expected to be a member of the association.
-The school will be required to use a GCSA partner, EdTec, to handle the school’s back office operations.
+The school will have the opportunity to use a GCSA partner to handle the school’s back-office operations.
 This is because charter schools frequently struggle financially in their first few years of operation.
 Partnering with GCSA will ensure a strong financial foundation.
-EdTec will also work with petitioners that are going through the incubator process with budget development support at no charge.
+The GCSA partner selected will also work with petitioners that are going through the incubator process with budget development support at no charge.

 GCSA will also provide assistance with the grant writing process for the Charter Schools Program grant and the Walton Family Foundation.